-The option has to be a valid keyword as described in Table 9.10, "Available KeepAlive options".
+The option has to be a valid keyword as described in Table 10.10, "Available KeepAlive options".
 The default option is Off.

-Table 9.10.
+Table 10.10.
 Available KeepAlive options

 Option Description

-On Enables the persistent connections.
+0n Enables the persistent connections.
 In this case, the server will accept more than one request per connection.

 0ff Disables the keep-alive connections.

 Note that when the persistent connections are enabled, on a busy server, the number of child processes can increase rapidly and eventually reach the maximum limit, slowing down the server significantly.
-To reduce the risk, it is recommended that you set KeepAliveTimeout to a low number, and monitor the /var/log/httpd/logs/error_log log file carefully.
+To reduce the risk, it is recommended that you set KeepAliveTimeout to a low number, and monitor the /var/log/httpd/logs/error\log log file carefully.

-Example 9.43.
+Example 10.43.
 Using the KeepAlive directive